Ojsholly/rental-system/README.md

 ## Project Description

 The project is a collection of endpoints for a Book and Equipment Rental System.
-A postman collection for the endpoints can be found at https://documenter.getpostman.com/view/22569385/VUr1JDGK
+A postman collection for the endpoints can be found at https://documenter.getpostman.com/view/22569385/VUr1JDGK.
+A postman collection dump is also available in the root of the project.

 ## Project Setup